 Any amount of change in the heating or cooling of the Earth's crust can change how the fault line planes move.
 As the Earth warms up and water levels change, there is the possibility of the fault lines becoming stressed and moving.
 The fault lines in Minnesota are considered ancient and unlikely to move for a large earthquake during the next 100 years, but there is always a possibility.
 Minnesota has the hazard rank of low for the possibility of a severe earthquake and a medium possibility of a severe impact should one ever occur.
-(UofM College of Science and Engineering, 2014).
+(U of M College of Science and Engineering, 2014).

-Steele County is directly on a fault line, although a severe earthquake has not been documented.
-The vulnerability of Steele County is low as there has not been any development of an earthquake or regional earthquakes in the last 5 years.
+Steele County is situated on a fault line, though a severe earthquake has not been documented.
+The county's vulnerability remains low, as there have been no earthquakes or regional seismic activity in the past five years.
+However, potential earthquakes can still cause costly damage to buildings and infrastructure, generate debris, and result in injuries and fatalities.